 Early in his professional career, Allan was a litigation attorney at a Providence law firm, then a criminal prosecutor in the Narcotics and Organized Crime Unit of the RI Attorney General’s Office, and later becoming Government Affairs Counsel for MetLife.

 When he became increasingly frustrated with Cranston’s decline due to fiscal mismanagement, Allan decided to roll up his sleeves and ran successfully for an At-Large seat on the City Council.
 In 2008, he was elected as the first Chinese American Mayor in the history of Rhode Island.

-Fung was the first Asian-American Mayor elected in the state’s history and is currently serving his third term.
+Fung was the first Asian-American Mayor elected in the state’s history and is currently serving his fourth term.

 Allan has turned Cranston from a municipality with deep financial troubles into one of the Top 50 Cities to Live in America as recognized for the past three years by 24/7 Wall Street.
 Allan has led the city to its highest bond rating in over two decades, increased business development by over $66 million and added over 2800 new jobs during his tenure.
 International retailers like Alex and Ani have their world headquarters in the city’s center, and others like L.L.
 Bean, Container Store and Crate & Barrel have flourished in recent years in Garden City.
 Manufacturers like Cadence, Yushin, and TACO continue to expand in Cranston.
 Solar farms will be a part of the landscape of the western part of the city while he’s also taken measures to improve and protect the coastline on the eastern side.
 The library system is nationally recognized for community outreach, and the schools – once riddled with millions in debt – are now running surpluses and being commended statewide.